Greg Jackson

 The athletes

-• Diego Sanchez (formerly) — UFC welterweight contender
+• Diego Sanchez (formerly) — UFC welterweight contender.

-• Anthony Pettis (briefly) — UFC lightweight champion
+• Anthony Pettis (briefly) — UFC lightweight champion during a short Jackson-Wink camp window.

 The game-plan system